|

 Instructor: Joseph VanHooten

-Everyone has a story to tell or several stories to tell.
+Everyone has a story or several stories to tell.
 Regretfully, they seldom are brought to life, never articulated, never shared.
-This class encourages us to write our stories and share them in a classroom environment that is attentive and supportive.
+This class encourages us to write our stories and share them in a classroom environment that is supportive.
 It offers a sense of intimacy, spontaneity, and possible surprise.
-This OLLI writing class meets in person.
+It is preferred that readings be done from a printed page rather than a device.
 Each week ALL class members will read a story they have written outside of class.
 Come join our lively readings and discussions.

 |